willbraun/state-mgmt-patterns/README.md

 # Overview

-This project is a supplement to my blog post - TBD, where I compare four state management patterns.
+This project is a supplement to my [blog post](blog.willbraun.dev/demystifying-state-management), where I compare four state management patterns.

 1. Prop Drilling
 2. Context API